mendix/docs/content/studio/microflows-loop.md

 ## 3 Loop Example {#loop-example}

-Let us study a straightforward use-case, where you retrieve a list of orders from your database, loop over this list, and mark orders as processed as a result.
+A straightforward use-case is where you retrieve a list of orders from your database, loop over this list, and mark orders as processed as a result.

 ![Loop Example](attachments/microflows-loop/loop-example.png)